imgntn/j360/README.md

     capturer360.stop();
 }
 ```

+# File sizes
+In tests of a 30 second capture, I've seen a 1.66GB of 4K 360 images compress into 3.12mb of 4K 360 video.
+A lot depends on how much movement there is in the scene, but the reductions are dramatic.

 # Contact
 Get in touch with me on LinkedIn for custom 360 content or more versatile deployments of this software.